 - this is installed via HE console -> apps -> "Add built-in App", then select webCoRE

-webCoRE provides a rich common programming environment and code sharing across different home automation platforms. webCoRE provides an Integrated Development Environment (IDE), including debug, trace, and performance analysis for developing, testing, monitoring and optimizing your automations.
+webCoRE provides a rich common programming environment and code sharing across different home automation platforms. webCoRE provides an Integrated Development Environment (IDE), including debug, trace, and performance analysis for developing, testing, monitoring and optimizing your automations (known as pistons).
 It also has the ability to create dashboards that can be accessed from different locations. webCoRE is one of the few apps that provides both execution and performance information on your automations.

 webCoRE on HE makes it much easier to move your existing automations to HE from SmartThings, and run all your pistons locally on the HE hub.

 This is the latest port of webCoRE onto the HE platform and has many optimizations for HE.

 Simple pistons normally execute on HE in less than 10ms (which is a dramatic improvement vs. operations on SmartThings which is commonly > 150ms for the identical piston)